minio/docs/source/reference/minio-mc/mc-stat.rst

 .. end-mc-stat-desc

-You can also use :mc:`mc stat` against the local filesystem to produce similar results to the ``stat`` commandline tool.
+You can use :mc:`mc stat` against the local filesystem to produce similar results to the ``stat`` commandline tool.

 .. tab-set::